 With more than 40 miles of multi-use trails, you can hike or bike to your heart’s content in the park.
 The biking is an absolute blast, with mostly gentle hills weaving through the cacti-studded landscape.

-My photo opportunities for action shots on the beautiful trails were limited by 1) being on my bike, 2) Eric not AT ALL interested in stopping so that I could take photos of him, and 3) not wanting to end up sprawled in the cacti attempting to take photos while biking.
+My photo opportunities for action shots on the beautiful trails were limited by 1) being on my bike, 2) Eric not AT ALL being interested in stopping so that I could take photos of him, and 3) not wanting to end up sprawled in the cacti attempting to take photos while biking.
 So this is it, my one action photo, and it doesn’t show the coolest, curviest, cacti-studded trails.

 Although the biking trails at the regional park are fantastic, we found the trails at nearby McDowell Sonoran Preserve more beautiful and interesting for hiking.
 We met up with our friend Leah, a fellow full-time adventurer we last saw on San Juan Island in September.
 We enjoyed great conversation and a perfect day on the six-mile Granite Mountain Loop Trail, with a bonus sighting of two Harris’s Hawks hunting in the saguaro forest below as we relaxed during lunch.